-- 8.3 The application site is located within the settlement development limit for Coleraine and lies partially within Housing Zoning CEH 55 Killowen and fully within Local Landscape Policy Area CEL 17 Laurel Hill LLPA, as defined by the NAP 2016. - 8.4 Housing Zoning CEH 55 Killowen is a 3.66ha site with the following key site requirements: - 1.
-Development shall be within the range of 15 to 25 dwellings per hectare, to ensure the character of the area is maintained. - 2.
-A minimum of 14 dwellings shall be provided for social housing. - 3.
-Development shall not be greater than two storeys in height to ensure the character of the area is respected. - 4.
-The development of the site will require additional lands to provide an access from a public road. - 8.5 The proposal falls to be considered under Policy AMP 2 of Planning Policy Statement 3: Access, Movement and Parking. - 8.6 Policy AMP 2 states that planning permission will only be granted for a development proposal involving direct access, or the intensification of the use of an existing access, onto a public road where: - (a) such access will not prejudice road safety or significantly inconvenience the flow of traffic and - (b) the proposal does not conflict with Policy AMP 3 Access to Protected Routes. - 8.7 Policy AMP 2 continues that acceptability of access arrangements including the number of access points will be assessed against the Departments published guidance and also having regard to:
+- 8.3 The application site is located within the settlement development limit for Coleraine and lies partially within Housing Zoning CEH 55 Killowen and fully within Local Landscape Policy Area CEL 17 Laurel Hill LLPA, as defined by the NAP 2016. - 8.4 Housing Zoning CEH 55 Killowen is a 3.66ha site with the following key site requirements:

+Development shall be within the range of 15 to 25 dwellings per hectare, to ensure the character of the area is maintained.
+A minimum of 14 dwellings shall be provided for social housing.

+3. Development shall not be greater than two storeys in height to ensure the character of the area is respected.

+4. The development of the site will require additional lands to provide an access from a public road.

-the nature and scale of the development the character of existing development the contribution of the proposal to the creation of a quality environment, including the potential for urban / village regeneration and environmental improvement the location and number of existing access and the standard of the existing road network together with the speed and volume of traffic using the adjacent public road and any expected increase.
+- 8.5 The proposal falls to be considered under Policy AMP 2 of Planning Policy Statement 3: Access, Movement and Parking. - 8.6 Policy AMP 2 states that planning permission will only be granted for a development proposal involving direct access, or the intensification of the use of an existing access, onto a public road where: (a) such access will not prejudice road safety or significantly inconvenience the flow of traffic and assessed against the Departments published guidance and also having regard to: the nature and scale of the development the character of existing development the contribution of the proposal to the creation of a quality environment, including the potential for urban / village regeneration and environmental improvement the location and number of existing access and the standard of the existing road network together with the speed and volume of traffic using the adjacent public road and any expected increase.